Validity proof of Lazard's method for CAD construction: Introduction

 A partial validity proof of Lazard's projection only was recently published by McCallum and Hong, \cite{McCallum_Hong:16}.
 It was shown there that Lazard's projection is valid for CAD construction for so-called well-oriented polynomial sets.
 The key underlying results related to order-invariance rather than valuation-invariance, and the validity proof was built upon established results concerning improved projection.
 While this was an important step forward it was only a partial validation of Lazard's approach since the method was not proved to work for non well-oriented polynomials and it did not involve valuation-invariance.

 The present paper provides a complete validity proof of Lazard's method using his notion of valuation.
 There is no restriction of the method to well-oriented sets.
 This result is significant because Lazard's method has wider applicability and may be more efficient than other projection and lifting schemes for CAD.
+Moreover, we are hopeful that the use of Lazard's projection in CAD construction may permit greater exploitation of equational constraints, when present, in further reducing projection sets in CAD based QE \cite{McCallum:99, McCallum:01}.

 This paper is organised as follows.
 We first recall Lazard's method and main claim (Section 2).
 We then study the concept of Lazard's valuation (Section 3).
 In this paper we only consider Lazard's valuation for a multivariate polynomial.
 Section 4 contains the statement of a key mathematical result (the Puiseux with parameter theorem) underlying our validation of Lazard's method.
 In Section 5 we present our proof of Lazard's main claim using Lazard's notion of valuation.
 The main idea of the proof is to use monomial test curves that allow us to change the valuation invariance along an analytic submanifold to the order invariance.
 In the appendix at the end of the paper we present, for the reader convenience, a proof of the Puiseux with parameter theorem.